the94air/empathy-docs/pages/_posts/docs/1.0/panel-component.md

 </script>
 ```

-2. To make the sidebar we first need to install Fontawesome in our `app.js`.
+2. To make the sidebar we first need to setup Fontawesome in our `app.js`.
 To learn more visit the [docs](https://github.com/FortAwesome/vue-fontawesome):
 ```javascript
 import Vue from 'vue';
 import App from './App';